-For more information on CCP programs or the Student Advisory Board, call 480/965-9600, or access the Web site at www.asu.edu/partnerships.
+For more information on CCPA programs or student involvement opportunities, call 480/965-9600, or access the Web site at www.asu.edu/studentaffairs/partnerships.

-Student Organization Resource Center
+Student Organization Resource Center.
 The Student Organization Resource Center (SORC) provides opportunities for students to get involved with established campus organizations and helps students start new organizations.
 The center maintains a list of all registered groups, assists with the coordination of major events, and provides a resource desk where students can access information on student activities and leadership opportunities.
 Members of REACH, a student paraprofessional organization, are available for outreach sessions.